-“As this flower grows higher and higher, so too does our seed-thoughts grow and blossom in Summer and turn to seed in the Autumn…….”
+“As this flower grows higher and higher, so too does our seed-thoughts grow and blossom in Summer and turn to ripened fruit in the Autumn…….”

-At the time of the Autumnal Equinox, we should see the end results of the seed-thoughts planted at Candlemas which will either have come into complete fruition by this time, have been weeded out of our “gardens” or maybe even have not come into fruition.
-For we all must eventually reap what we sow, which is an accurate statement to describe what the Law of Compensation is.
+At the time of the Autumnal Equinox, we should see the end results of the seed-thoughts planted at Candlemas, which will either have come into complete fruition by this time, have been weeded out of our “gardens” or maybe even have not come into fruition.
+For we all must eventually accept the fruits of our labours, whether for good or for ill, which is an accurate statement to describe what the Law of Compensation is.

 So what are the external lessons-learned from this Sabbat?
-Since Wicca teaches by the performance of ritual, what are some personal take aways that I have discovered with this Sabbat?
+Since Wicca’s lessons are learned by experiencing ritual, what are some of my own personal take aways that I have discovered with this Sabbat?

 - We aspire upward and forward on the path of progressive reincarnation.